-Last year, with people staying home, digital shopping exploded, which presented an opportunity for our hardware products but at a time when filming new creative was tough.
-To capitalise, we started with performance media and worked quickly to automate the build of thousands of creative assets.
+Last year, with people staying home, digital shopping exploded, which presented an opportunity for our hardware products but at a time when shooting new creative was tough.
+To capitalize, we started with performance media and worked quickly to automate the build of thousands of creative assets.
 We tapped into first-party data and trends from Search and YouTube, incorporating those insights into our creative.
 For example, seeing that search interest in things like “cloud bread” were on the upswing, we automated our Google Store campaign to nod to those trends in the creative.

 Similarly for Google Search and Maps, in less than six weeks, we were able to deliver 30 contextual videos and over 110,000 dynamic banners in support of more than 8,000 local businesses.
-To produce those kinds of assets, we built a machine learning–based feed that dynamically creates relevant and personalised variations (numbering into the 1,000s) based on dynamic levers, from geolocation to busy times to affinities.
+To produce those kinds of assets, we built a machine learning–based feed that dynamically creates relevant and personalized variations (numbering into the 1,000s) based on dynamic levers, from geolocation to busy times to affinities.
 For example, if you lived near Chicago and were interested in dancing, you might have seen the ad below that featured local dance studios near you.
 That volume at that speed simply wouldn’t be possible without machine learning.

 ‘Win before spend’ is the new motto